projectara/greybus-spec/source/control.rst

 Greybus Control Hot Unplug Operation
 ------------------------------------

-The Greybus control hotplug operation is sent by the SVC to the AP to notify it that a module has been inserted and is present in the Endo.
+The Greybus control hot unplug operation is sent by the SVC to the AP to notify it that a module has been removed from the endo.

 Greybus Control Hot Unplug Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^